metacpan/metacpan-cpan-extracted/distros/A/App-DocKnot/README.md

 license but which may require preservation of additional notices.
 All required notices, and detailed information about the licensing of each file, are recorded in the LICENSE file.

+Files covered by a license with an assigned SPDX License Identifier include SPDX-License-Identifier tags to enable automated processing of license information.
+See https://spdx.org/licenses/ for more information.

 For any copyright range specified by files in this package as YYYY-ZZZZ, the range specifies every single year in that closed interval.